MatAtBread/nodent/README.md

 	./nodent.js --sourcemap --out myNodentedFile.js

 The testing options `--parseast` and `--minast` output the source as parsed into the AST, before transformation and the minimal AST (without position information) respectively.
-The option `--pretty` outputs the source formatted by nodent before any syntax transformation (same as `--parseast --out`.
+The option `--pretty` outputs the source formatted by nodent before any syntax transformation.
 You can read the Javascript or JSON from stdin (i.e. piped) by omitting or replcaing the filename with `-`.

 Use within your Node scripts
 ============================